MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 To access the email templates, go to **Intelligent Order Management \> Configurations \> Communications \> Email templates**.

 The templates above can be edited for your own business needs.
-It is recommended that for each template you use, you create a new template, copy the contents of the relevant out-of-the-box template into it, save it, and then customize it.
+It's recommended that for each template you use, you create a new template, copy the contents of the relevant out-of-the-box template into it, save it, and then customize it.
 Copying and modifying out-of-the-box templates will avoid any issues with future Intelligent Order Management upgrades.

 ### Sections within an email template